 A Visual Solution

 Image personality refers to the way in which companies employ images to mold and shape the way in which people perceive its products, services or its general mission.
 Images matter because they’re immediate and they tell us important things about a business and what it’s trying to achieve.
-Image personality is a visualized solution that businesses make use of.
+Brand Style Guide is a visualized solution that businesses make use of for distinguishing Brand Identity in your consumer’s mind.

 Businesses obviously want their target customers to feel certain ways about their products and the things they’re trying to sell.
-Even if it’s not about selling products, they want their target audience to feel a certain way about them and their mission or goals.
+Even if it’s not about selling products, they want their target audience to feel a certain way about them and their mission, goals, and Brand Identity.
 Images will be one of the key things that help to shape and shift those feelings in various ways.

 Consistency is a key part of image personality.
 That matters because people will feel as if something is off and doesn’t quite match if you have an approach to image personality that isn’t consistent with the overall brand personality you’re trying to create.
 You should look to achieve a level of consistency across these various approaches in order to convey the right overall brand image to your target customers and consumers.
 That’s the best way to create customer loyalty over the long-term too.